check-spelling-sandbox/azure-rest-api-specs/documentation/typespec-end-to-end-scenarios.md

 ##### Use case
 - With the correct inner loop setup, the spec writer should be able to submit all relevant files as PR to `azure-rest-api-specs-pr` repo or `azure-rest-api-specs` repo
-- CI pipeline should verify TypeSpec compliation
+- CI pipeline should verify TypeSpec compilation
 - CI Pipeline should be able to generate key language SDKs (.net,java,js,python)
 - Optionally CI generated key lanauge SDKs changes can be used to directly create PR on SDK public repo
 - Optionally user can add customized code to the working branch created by CI pipeline.